 Favorite Activities: Hiking, traveling, reading, spending time with family

-Family Info: I have a wonderful husband and baby on the way
+Family Info: I have a wonderful husband and two daughters

 What Matters: Maintaining my relationship with Jesus, my family, and serving my community